Depiction of rape in One Life to Live: Archetypes and rape

-Like serials throughout history, soap operas use the unstable identity as a literary device, as evidenced by the genre's use of mistaken identities, evil twins, and characters that suffer from multiple personality disorder and return from the dead.
+Like serials throughout history, soap operas use the unstable identity as a literary device, as evidenced by the genre's use of mistaken identities, evil twins, and characters that suffer from dissociative identity disorder and return from the dead.
 Identity is used in the rape storyline as well.
 Before the rape, Todd was crude yet still human, but afterwards, he became a dehumanized embodiment of rage, demonstrated by Todd's bizarre and dangerous behavior after his conviction.
 Powell Lord, whose name is full of the same kind of symbolism Charles Dickens used when choosing his characters' names, and who initially urges his friends to let Marty go, yet ultimately gives in to peer pressure, is a "relative 'good character as compared to Todd's absolute evil' identity".
 In Hayward's opinion, "The show also departs from the rape paradigm not only by insisting on the essential 'goodness' of Powell Lord ... but even more startlingly by redeeming the evil Todd".
 Initially, "the increasingly guilt-ridden" Powell is the only rapist who has a conscience.
 He attempts to convince Todd and Zach to confess their crime, and comes close to confessing to his lawyer.
 Hayward calls Powell, like Todd, "redeemed", but, unlike Todd, was so guilt-ridden that he attempted suicide, was forgiven by Marty, and received a much lighter jail sentence than Zach or Todd.